Website Bergstrom-Mahler Museum of Glass

 Benefits at Bergstrom-Mahler Museum of Glass

 The following benefits apply to any regularly-scheduled position of 30 hours per week or more at Bergstrom-Mahler Museum of Glass.
-This is a general listing and not for public distribution.
+This is a general listing and not exhaustive.
 Please refer to the Bergstrom-Mahler Museum of Glass Employee Handbook for specific benefits information and examples.

-Holiday Pay – paid holiday leave to observe the following designated holidays: New Year’s Day, Easter Sunday, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and December 24th, 25th, and 26th.
-Hours are pro-rated according to number of regularly-scheduled weekly hours.
+Holiday Pay – 12 paid holidays to observe the following designated holidays: Your Birthday, New Year’s Day, MLK Day, Easter Sunday, Memorial Day, Juneteenth, July 4th, Labor Day, Thanksgiving Day, and December 24th, 25th, and 26th.

 401k Retirement Plan – After 1 year of service and 1,000 hours worked, employees age 21 or over are eligible to enter plan on next entry date of January 1 or July 1.
 The museum’s safe harbor matching contribution will be a 100% (dollar-for-dollar) matching contribution on salary deferrals up to 3% of compensation plus a 50% matching contribution on any additional salary deferrals above 3% up to 5% of compensation.